zerospiel/docs/docs/user-create-service.md

 ## Deployment of beach-head services

 Beach-head services can be installed on a cluster deployment (that is, a target cluster) using the `ClusterDeployment` object, just as with a single service.
-Consider the following example of a `ClusterDeployment` object for AWS Infrastructure Provider with beach-head services
+Consider the following example of a `ClusterDeployment` object for AWS Infrastructure Provider with beach-head services.

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1alpha1